DavidZhai/drawboard/README.md

 The drawingboard should now be accessible by pointing browser to http://localhost:8080

-## FeatureList
+## Completed Features List
-* Online Users list - pick a custom username on joining and display all active users
+- [x] Online Users list - pick a custom username on joining and display all active users
-* Clearing - wipe the canvas
+- [x] Clearing - wipe the canvas
-* Pen - default drawing mode
+- [x] Pen - default drawing mode
-* Eraser - clear undesired parts of drawing
+- [x] Eraser - clear undesired parts of drawing
-* Download - save the canvas as an image
+- [x] Download - save the canvas as an image
-* Image Upload - upload a picture to draw on top of
+- [x] Image Upload - upload a picture to draw on top of
-* Color Selection - change pen to an alternate color
+- [x] Color Selection - change pen to an alternate color
 - [x] Pen thickness - adjust radius of drawing pen

 ## Tests

 `lol`

 ## Contribution

 Feel free to fork the repository and add your own features.
 Here's some suggestions for additional features: